 - Freezing corn really is easier with two people.
 It helps to have someone hold the bags while you add corn to them.

-- How to store corn on the cob?
 In an airtight freezer container, or in a sealable freezer bag.
-Lay the bags flat, freeze, then stack to conserve freezer space.
+Lay the bags flat, freeze them, then stack them to conserve freezer space.

-- What is the best variety of sweet corn?
-I plant peaches and cream, white and yellow corn.
+I plant peaches and cream, and white and yellow corn.
 Check out these other sweet corn seed varieties.

 How to cook frozen corn on the cob?